If you’re anything like me, you don’t scan the restaurant, looking for familiar faces, or seek to go glad-handing when you go out to dinner.

 Then We Waited

-After an uncomfortably long time, we finally went up to the register, to ask for our check.
-They hadn’t brought it out, yet.
+After an uncomfortably long time, we finally went up to the register, to ask for our check, since they hadn’t brought it out, yet.

 We don’t even know who they are.
 God certainly does.
 I hope He tells them what a lovely gesture that was.
 She really touched my heart!